mrjones-plip/Cattrotar/readme.md

 # Cattrotar

 Use a Raspbery Pi, a GPIO rotary encoder and optionally a screen to control the volume of your chromecast.
 This a port of [Cattmate](https://github.com/Ths2-9Y-LqJt6/cattmate) to use GPIO devices instead of USB devices.

 ## Status

-This is in a **non-functional state** as I get the port from  [Cattmate](https://github.com/Ths2-9Y-LqJt6/cattmate) working and figure how to use GPIO devices!
+All working except mute.
+See #3

 ## Hardware